masumshahjunayed/Weather-Forcasting---Django/README.md

 I've used [Bulma](https://bulma.io/) Framework for the css layout rather than Bootstrap or any other technology.
 It made my work really easy and attractive. <br />

 ### About the App -:
-I have two sides of the WebApp.
-One is the Client side where a user can type in the name of any city and that city will be displayed below with it's current temperature in Celsius.
+I have two sides of the WebApp. where a user can type in the name of any city and that city will be displayed below with it's current temperature in Celsius.
 He/She can also remove a particular city by clicking on the little cross sign that I've appended on top-right corner.
 The other one is the Admin side wherein the Admin can login and access & update all functionalities.